Numbness and tinglingSensory loss; Paresthesias; Tingling and numbness; Loss of sensation; Pins and needles sensation

 Numbness and tingling can be caused by other medical conditions, including:

-- Carpal tunnel syndrome (pressure on a nerve at the wrist)
+- Carpal tunnel syndrome (pressure on the median nerve at the wrist)

 - Multiple sclerosis